-We have 3 facets - Body, Mind and Spirit.
+We are multi-dimensional beings - composed of Body, Mind and Spirit

 Body: I call this the 'hardware'.
 It is composed of the food we eat.
 Biochemical reactions within the body make life possible.
 Symptoms develop when these biochemical mechanisms are compromised.
 These mechanisms are constantly affected by our lifestyle/environment, genetic and psychological states.
-Because of built in redundancies within the body, most often the symptoms develop months to years after a biochemical mechanism is compromised.
+Our body has built in redundancies, and therefore symptoms often develop months to years after a biochemical mechanism is compromised.

-Mind: Mind exists as "neural electrical transmissions" within the brain.
+Mind: Mind exists as "neural electrical transmissions (i.e. energy)" within the brain.
 I call this the 'software' that requires a healthy hardware (i.e. Brain) to run properly.
-Therefore psychological symptoms could develop not only from certain events in our life but also from inadequate nutrition or a mix of both.
-In reality, psychological symptoms develop due to a complex interplay between external & internal environment, previous or current stressful events, expectations, desires, beliefs, medical illnesses, nutritional imbalances, toxins, etc. - all happening on the background of automatic processing that happens in the subconscious mind.
+The mind analyses the world around us from our unique perspective.
+Psychological symptoms develop due to a complex interplay between our ego (our unique perspective) and as it relates to external & internal environment, previous or current stressful events, expectations, desires, beliefs, medical illnesses, nutritional imbalances, toxins, etc.

 Modern medicine regards the psychological symptoms as a 'hardware' issue and therefore treats with medications that alter the function of certain enzymes - i.e tries to solve a software problem by trying to temporarily re-route the hardware.
 Purely a nutritional approach does the same thing.
 Counselling/CBT tries to address the problem by giving strategies to focus on something different.
 Both these approaches do mitigate the problems of the mind (and are certainly recommended), but depending on the cause, may or may not solve it.